-• Various outreach events on indigenous peoples' food culture and food systems, including activities under Arctic Council EALLU and RCN Rievdan.

-- Participation in various UArctic activities and seminars. - Applications for funding for different Institute courses etc, under decision. - Further concept development for the institute.
+- Various outreach events on indigenous peoples' food culture and food systems, including activities under Arctic Council EALLU and RCN Rievdan. - Participation in various UArctic activities and seminars. - Further development of the initiative on an Arctic Resilience Center, as conceived by ICR in 2014. - Food Innovation Leadership, ECTS education program, and practically oriented training program. - Applications for funding for different Institute courses etc. - Further concept development for the institute.

 The Centre has closely followed up the Arctic Council work on key issues for reindeer husbandry.
-As for the UArctic network, cornerstone achievements include the Biological Diversity and Traditional Knowledge Course, Training of Future Arctic Leaders program and development of other programs.
+As for the UArctic network, cornerstone achievements include the Food Innovation Leadership program, the Training of Future Arctic Leaders program and development of other initiatives.